alfredangelov/ListVMsVCF/README.md

 # Validate and explore VM folders
 .\scripts\Toolkit-Utilities.ps1 -Action ListFolders

+# Create vault if needed and (re)store credentials from Configuration.psd1
+.\scripts\Toolkit-Utilities.ps1 -Action SetupCredentials

 # Display help information
 .\scripts\Toolkit-Utilities.ps1 -Action Help
 ```

+### Initialize-Environment and Credentials

+The initializer is idempotent for credentials:

+- It determines the preferred vault (prefers existing `VCenterVault`, else uses your `preferredVault`)
+- If the configured `CredentialName` already exists in that vault, it skips seeding
+- If missing, it creates/configures the vault (when needed) and prompts you once to store credentials

 ## 🏗️ Architecture